Milk Thistle Details

 The form you choose will affect the dosage, and each brand will provide specific dosage guidelines.
 The dosage should also be discussed with your veterinarian, as it will depend on your dog’s health and weight.
 Generally speaking, it’s sometimes easier to split a daily dose into three or four different portions over the course of the day.

 Buy the supplement from a well known and reliable brand, as supplements are not always highly regulated and may not contain the advertised ingredients.
-Our vets recommend Herbsmith and Nutramax Labs’ Denamarin and Marin Plus.
+Our vets recommend Herbsmith, Nutramax Labs’ and Denamarin.
 Besides being one of our favorite brands, the Silybin in those two Nutramax products is made from milk thistle.